LiquidityGate/lqg-ai/documents/articles/permit2.md

 Consequently, for any protocol that has integrated Permit2, users can bypass the allowance step if they have already granted allowances via Permit2.
 This removes the need to send approvals for every protocol you use, saving both time and money.

 Thanks to Permit2’s design, token approvals become standardized, transaction costs are reduced, and smart contract security is improved.
-By implementing it into the code of Morpho’s AaveV3 Optimizer, its users can benefit from its UX improvements and anticipated network effects.
+By implementing it into the code of LQG’s AaveV3 Optimizer, its users can benefit from its UX improvements and anticipated network effects.

 How Permit2 Works
 To comprehend the functionality and advantages of Permit2, it is important to have a grasp of the existing mechanisms utilized for token approvals.
 Dragonfly has done a fantastic explanation which is covered below.